 The unique knowledge and intelligence required to do a job well are called Skills.
 Job skills prepare you for specific careers.
 Life skills prepare you for daily work.

-There are different types of skills, which help you succeed in every aspect of your life like school, office, even sports or hobbies.
+Different types of skills help you succeed in every aspect of your life, like school, office, and even sports or hobbies.

-Every career has some specific, necessary, or desired knowledge, skills, and abilities essential for success at work.
+Every career has specific, necessary, or desired knowledge, skills, and abilities essential for success at work.

 Skills can be initially divided into two parts.